-The northern interior of South Africa is the very definition of ‘off the beaten track’.
+The northern interior of the country is the very definition of ‘off the beaten track’, and is one of South Africa’s best safari destinations.
 With its ample open spaces and dry terrain, it’s sometimes passed over for wilderness areas with more obvious attractions.
-However, this part of the country really does merit a closer look, and you’ll be glad you decided on a luxury safari in the Kalahari, Madikwe and Waterberg.
+However, the Kalahari, Madikwe and Waterberg really do merit a closer look…

 At first glance, the Kalahari may seem like a lifeless desert, but nothing could be further from the truth.
 The wide rolling plains are ideal habitat for animals you’ll be familiar with, but a Kalahari Desert game drive can also result in sightings of arid region specials, such as the magnificent oryx and the sociable meerkat, whose antics are almost impossibly endearing.

 The Kalahari is also famed for its unimpeded star viewing.
 The almost complete absence of light pollution means that many more satellites and shooting stars can be seen – it’s astonishing as a city dweller to realise just how many stars there are in the galaxy.
 It certainly puts our human scale of things into perspective.
 A night on an open deck is a great way to ponder this.

 Madikwe Game Reserve, sandwiched between Botswana to the north and the Dwarsberg Mountains to the south, is one of the best conservation areas in Africa.
 Within its open grasslands, woodlands, rocky outcrops and single mountains, you’ll not only find the Big Five, but it’s one of the few places left that you can see the endangered wild dog.